 I need to get back into this, it was amazing and I simply stopped because I got lazy.
 I bet this would be beneficial even once or twice a week, giving yourself a break from harsh soaps.

-Avocado Hair Mask and Hot Oil Treatment For Deep Conditioning
+Avocado Oil Hair Mask and Treatment For Deep Conditioning

-I actually like to use the fruit itself on my hair and regularly leave pieces of avocado back for use on wash day.
+I actually like to use actual avocado in hair treatments and regularly leave pieces of the fruit back for use on wash day.
 I like to mash an overripe banana with avocado, honey, an egg or some greek yoghurt for protein with coconut oil together to create a deep-conditioning hair mask.
 Mix this all together and work it through all of your hair, saturating each strand and covering with a plastic bag or cap for an hour or two.

 You can also use heat like a hooded dryer or a warm towel to allow the mask to penetrate quicker if you only have 15-20 minutes to spend conditioning your hair.
 The ingredients in this mix leave your hair super moisturized, shiny and healthier than before, ready for a week of styling.

-I like to use coconut oil in this way since it will be rinsed out and will not be allowed to stay long on my hair and trickle down onto my skin.
+I like to use coconut oil in this way since it will be rinsed out and will not be allowed to stay long on my hair and trickle down onto my face and back.

 Exact measurements of the ingredients really don’t matter in a homemade conditioning treatment since you will be washing it out.
 You just need enough of the end product to saturate your hair.